 Take a holistic look at sales and marketing

 Effective marketing doesn’t happen in a vacuum.
 Marketing touches nearly every aspect of an organization, both internal and external.
 Therefore, marketing goals shouldn’t be set in a silo.
-That said, it’s important to understand the connection and interplay between various strategies, tactics and teams in order to effectively evaluate what’s working and where there is room for improvement.
+That said, it’s important to understand the connection and interplay between various strategies, tactics, and teams in order to effectively evaluate what’s working and where there is room for improvement.
 Simply put, you need to know what role sales, marketing, customer service, etc. are each playing in achieving results.
 Yes, integration is key to success but it is also critical to be able to evaluate each component independently.

-Remember, marketing is a broad term than can encompass everything from the internal e-newsletter that goes to employees each month to the causes with which your company chooses to align.
+Remember, marketing is a broad term that can encompass everything from the internal e-newsletter that goes to employees each month to the causes with which your company chooses to align.
 It’s the experience current and prospective clients have sitting in your waiting room and the benefit they gain from using your product or service.
 It’s also the driving force behind customer engagement…

 Follow the plan – plan for the unexpected